vocdoni/docs/docs/protocol/sequence-diagrams.md

     App->>App: Displays Entites
     App->>App: User subscribes
 ```

 **Used schemas:**

 - [Entity metadata](/protocol/entity-metadata.md)

 **Notes:**

-- `metadataOrigin` should be as [stated here](/protocol/data-schema?id=content-uri)
 - In the case of React Native apps, DVote JS will need to run on the WebRuntime component

 ### Custom requests to an Entity

-Actions like creating an Entity or subscribing to it are standard processes.
-However every Entity will probably have specific requirements on what users have to accomplish in order to join a census.
+An Entity may have specific requirements on what users have to accomplish in order to join a be part of its user registry.

 Some may require filling a simple form.
 Some others may ask to log in from an existing HTTP service.
 Uploading ID pictures, selfies or even making payments need custom implementations that decide that a user must eventually be added to a census.